 “We specialise in solving tricky termite problems, where other companies have tried & failed.”

 People often say to me – no one will read all that text.
 In fact, I doubt anyone will read this blog post word for word.
 People read differently on the web.

 So your content needs to be scannable too.
-This means broken with subheadings, bullet points and content blocks:
+This means broken up with subheadings, bullet points and content blocks: